Sloana/multinational-retail-data-centralisation/README.md

 7. clean_json(data)
 8. standardise_phone_number(phone_number)
 where the arguments in each method are tables or data sources that need to be cleaned.

+#Creating Database Schema
+After different resources have collected data, they are now located in the PGadmin database.
+Tables have been updated and changed, to be fitted for further analyses.
+Most of the tables have changed the datatype of most of the columns, also some cleaning has been done.
+Also, Primary keys and Foreign keys have been added to corresponding tables, in order that to make them fit for queries in different tables.